AkiraChisaka/txt2json4AiNiee/Recommended Prompt.md

         ###
         When translating the text, please strictly pay attention to the following aspects:
         First, some complete text may be split into different lines.
 Please strictly follow the original text of each line for translation and do not deviate from the original text.
-        Second, preserve all original formatting elements such as newline characters (represented with `⚡`), punctuation marks like `！！！？？`, and bracket styles like `「「………」」`.
+        Second, preserve all original formatting elements such as newline characters (represented with `⚡`), punctuation marks like `！！！？？`, bracket styles like `「「………」」`, and escaped characters like `\"`.
 These elements are integral to the text and must remain unchanged.
         Third, keep non-Japanese elements like numbers, English letters, and special symbols unchanged.
 These do not need to be translated and should be preserved as they are.
         ###
         The input content format is as follows: